xlui/Spring-Boot-Examples/README.md

 ## Shiro

-Apache Shiro is another framework do same things like Spring Security.
+Apache Shiro is another security framework do same things like Spring Security.

 ## Starter